deloachtech/backstack-demo/README.md

 ## Axios

-The `axios` installation can be used for any api endpoint.
-There are a couple of `axios.config` values added for using Backstack.
+The `axios` installation can be used for any endpoint without additional configuration.
+A few`axios.config` settings have been added for using the Backstack features related to this project.

 | Config key | Description |
 | --- | --- |
 | `api` | An optional api-specific setting for implementing your logic. |
-| `alert` | When using the `backstack api`, you can bypass the alert logic when needed by setting this to `false`.
+| `alert` | When using the `backstack api`, you can bypass the alert logic when needed by setting this value to `false`.

 ```js
 await axios.post('https://api.backstack.com/v1/auth/reset-password', data, { api: 'backstack' }) ...